COVID-19 pandemic update | BC Gov News - ExBulletin

 For the December 21, 2021 announcement of additional measures for COVID-19, visit: https://news.gov.bc.ca/releases/2021HLTH0234-002431

-For the December 21, 2021, PowerPoint presentation on updated COVID-19 measures, enhancers, and rapid antigen testing in BC, visit: https://news.gov.bc.ca/files/CovidMeasures.pdf
+For the December 21, 2021, PowerPoint presentation on updated COVID-19 measures, amplifiers, and rapid antigen testing in BC, visit:

 For the December 17, 2021 announcement of new measures for COVID-19, visit: https://news.gov.bc.ca/releases/2021HLTH0230-002414